 Joev14, Owner of Infinite Inspiration Incorporated

-Bionicle: ANP aims to create narrated versions of all the Bionicle books, with voice actors for each character, and music taken from various media to enhance the story.
-PM me if you're interested in auditioning for a role!
-Check here if you're interested in role casting, and here for the chapters that've already been released!
+Bionicle: ANP aims to create audiobook versions of all the Bionicle books, with voice actors for each character, and music taken from various media to enhance the story.
+Check here if you're interested in voicing a character, and here for the chapters that've already been released!